 Much emphasis is laid on the concept of "Jurisdiction", being the heart of this Study.
 Jurisdiction permeates every aspect of judicial action.
 Competency of jurisdiction is very paramount to all judicial setting is an activity necessary for all successful litigation.
 It is through its observance that fabric of all legal systems is protected.
 The foregoing hypothesis is also justificatory of the structure of the Nigerian legal system in a way it sees valid and competent jurisdiction as basic fundamental.
-It is the authority by which the courts and judicial officers take cognizance of decided cases16.
+It is the authority by which the courts and judicial officers take cognizance of decided cases ??6 In the words of Oputa JSC, .
 Courts are created by the authority of the state as the fountain of justice.
 Consequently, all judges derive their authority from the state by way of statutes, charter, patent, and order in Council.
 In the case of superior courts of record, no matter is deemed to be beyond their jurisdiction.

-In the words of Oputa JSC,17 the underlying reason why the issue of whether a court has jurisdiction should be first settled before that court proceeds to the hearing of a case on the merits is because,
+17 Jurisdiction is a radical and crucial question of competence either the court has jurisdiction to hear the case or it has not.
+If it has no jurisdiction to hear the case, the proceedings are and remain a nullity the underlying reason why the issue of whether a court has jurisdiction should be first settled before that court proceeds to the hearing of a case on the merits is because, however well conducted and brilliantly decided they might otherwise have been.
+The reason is that a defect in competence is not intrinsic to but rather it is extrinsic to adjudication.